Wind turbine on Phú Quý island There are 3 wind turbines and 6 generators to supply power to 26,000 people living on the island. |

 I also saw some locals boiling Huỳnh Đế crabs which are a local specialty and fishes.
 Oysters cannot live in this sea area.
 The locals can catch squid, shrimp, crabs, snails and various types of fishes.
 Most young people do fishing works or go to study in Phan Thiết city.
 Many people also have two houses on the island and in the city.
 Fishing works and exporting sea products are the major works and income for the locals.
 I also found a place where people were drying snail shells and packing them into boxes for export.

-to Phan Thiết city.
-They had to pay some fee for this service.
+Motorbikes on the ship These motorbikes of the local people were put onto the ship for transporting from Phú Quý island to Phan Thiết city.
+They had to pay some fee for this service. |

 The local people on Phú Quý island speak a completely different Vietnamese language.
 I couldn’t understand what they were talking, so I asked what language they talked to each other.
 They said “It’s Vietnamese”, but they have changed the language in their own way.